Every year, we invite our members to participate in seed saving projects for beginners and experts.

 - returning a portion of seeds to us, and sharing the rest in your community

-We've selected about a dozen Canadian tomatoes - varieties bred in Canada or with a long history of being well-adapted to our growing conditions.
-Your job will be to grow 6 tomato plants, take observations through the season and save seeds.
-We hope you’ll send some seed back to the Seed Library to refresh our supply, and share it far & wide.
+Our members have shared an assortment of Canadian tomato seeds - varieties bred in Canada or with a long history of being well-adapted to our growing conditions.
+Your project will be to grow 6 or more tomato plants, take observations through the season, and save seeds to help share those varieties next year.
+We also hope that you'll share seeds with others in your community.

 Requirements: